Professions Charged with a Crime

 At the conclusion of the preliminary investigation by the Office of Professional Practices Services, the teacher or certified educator and his legal representation or criminal defense attorney may be notified by certified mail of the date and time to review the investigation materials and respond to the allegations.

 The rules and statutes that govern the process can be found at www.myfloridateacher.com.
-Read more about teachers and certified educators arrested or charged with a crime in Florida.
+Read more about teachers and certified educators charged with a crime in Florida.

 Likewise, mounting an effective and aggressive defense requires representation as soon as possible after the investigation begins.
 A criminal defense attorney can present favorable information to the investigator on your behalf.
 Your criminal defense attorney is often in the best position to tell your side the story.